manjureddy7/feature-with-flags/README.md

 ## Generic error messages

-In this section, you will find all the types of messages flagger4j will send to the user when there is an error.
+In this section, you will find all the types of messages feature-with-flags will send to the user when there is an error.
 This will help the developer to debug why the feature flag is not working as expected.